-In addition, we observe employment, net fixed assets, sales, age, profitability, and industry affiliation.
-As many of China's previously state-owned firms have been privatized since the late 1990s, we account for this ownership transformation by differentiating between four ownership regimes: majority state-owned enterprises (SOEs), minority SOEs, privatized firms and de-novo private firms.
-More details on the measurement of all variables are given in Table 9 in the Appendix.
-Finally, to investigate output and behavioral additionality, we match the PATSTAT database, which includes all Chinese invention patents filed since 1984 (Boeing et al. (2016) describes the matching).
+differentiating between four ownership regimes: majority state-owned enterprises (SOEs), minority SOEs, privatized firms and de-novo private firms.
+More details on the measurement of all variables are given in Table A1 in the Appendix.
+Finally, to investigate output and behavioral additionality, we match the PATSTAT database, which includes all Chinese invention patents filed since 1985 (Boeing et al. (2016) describes the matching).
 We use patent information to calculate a firm's number of patent applications and patent stock, high-tech IT orientation, university-firm collaboration and employment of foreign scientists.

 Our unbalanced panel for the period 2001-2011 consists of 15913 observations with non-missing R&D expenditures and R&D subsidies for 2317 firms.
 It covers the manufacturing and service sectors (except for the finance industry).
 Table C.2in Online Appendix C provides information on the distribution of firms by industry.
 Our panel corroborates the extraordinary development of R&D in the period under consideration (for details see Table C.1 in Online Appendix C).
 The share of R&D performers quadrupled from 14.7% to 63.0%, while their median R&D expenditures increased from 3.0 million RMB to 16.2 million RMB.
 This change was associated with a rise in the mean and median R&D intensity (R&D expenditures to sales) from around 1.0% to 3.3% and from 0.4% to 2.6%, respectively.
 The share of grantees that received R&D subsidies also increased sharply, from 6.4% to 43.2%.
 However, the amount of R&D subsidies per subsidized firm declined over time, as the median R&D subsidy fell from about 1.4 million RMB to 0.8 million RMB.
 The evolution of the share of subsidized firms over time, on the one hand, and the median R&D subsidies, on the other, suggest that the expansion of government funding took place along the extensive margin.

 Finally, R&D subsidies accounted for an average of 10.8% of total subsidies.
-This shows that government support received through non-R&D subsidies accounts for a multiple of R&D subsidies in China.6 Overall our sample covers 12.1% of total R&D expenditures and 10.1% of R&D subsidies of large- and medium-sized firms in China in the 2001-2011 period.
+This shows that government support received through non-R&D subsidies accounts for a multiple of R&D subsidies in China.
+Overall our sample covers 12.1% of total R&D expenditures and 10.1% of R&D subsidies of large- and medium-sized firms in China in the 2001-2011 period.

-3 Misappropriation
+4 Misappropriation

 We define misappropriation of R&D subsidies as a situation in which a firm does not (fully) spend the subsidy on R&D. This is a conservative definition, as it is not considered misappropriation if the firm spends the subsidy for a different R&D project than the one for which it originally received funding.
+We also do not regard it as misappropriation if, in the case of a matching grant, a firm spends the grant received on R&D but does not fulfill the co-financing requirement.
 At this stage, we are agnostic about the alternative use of misappropriated funds, e.g. for investment in physical capital or private consumption.
-However, from a welfare perspective, the alternative use matters, and section 6.6 provides some empirical evidence.
+However, from a welfare perspective, the alternative use matters, and section 7.6 provides some empirical evidence.